-&lt;sup>197 Public Transcripts, Vol. 1, p.
+&lt;sup>197 Public Transcripts, Vol.1, p.
 93:12-95:14; Public Transcripts, Vol. 2, p.
 251:11-253:10.

 - 129. Dr. Miller's model incorporates data from 18 Elevators and 5 Crushers.
 Both experts were able to interpret the data provided by the Elevators to conduct their analysis.
-198 Despite agreement from both experts about the quality of the data, P&H argues that (1) the Commissioner should have collected more data and (2) the evidence and information from the farmer witnesses calls into question the quality of the data collected. - 130.
+Despite agreement from both experts about the quality of the data, P&H argues that (1) the Commissioner should have collected more data and (2) the evidence and information from the farmer witnesses calls into question the quality of the data collected. - 130.
 During evidence, P&H's counsel focused on the fact that the Commissioner did not collect data from two Paterson grain Elevators located at Carnduff and Binscarth nor from Cargill's Nesbitt Elevator.
 All six farmers who testified do not sell to any of these three Elevators, nor have they produced any receipts showing sales to these Elevators.
-There is nor are there any examples in the documents of farmers using these three Elevators to negotiate a better price.200 Paterson Carnduff is a small Elevator with only 16 rail car spots and did not record any throughput to the Canadian Grain Commission in the 2018/2019 crop year.
-Cargill's Nesbitt Elevator is further east than four Elevators for which data were collected: Richardson, Minnedosa; Viterra, Brandon; Richardson, Brandon; and Viterra, Souris.

-131. The qualitative evidence demonstrating that these three Elevators are not important, along with both experts' agreement that the Commissioner has collected a rich data set, supports the robustness of the data Dr. Miller uses for his model.
+There is no reference to the Paterson Elevators or Cargill's Nesbitt Elevator as competitors in any of the Moosomin business plan documents, nor are there any examples in the documents of farmers using these three Elevators to negotiate a better price.
+Paterson Carnduff is a small Elevator with only 16 rail car spots and did not record any throughput to the Canadian Grain Commission in the 2018/2019 crop year.
+Cargill's Nesbitt Elevator is further east than four Elevators for which data were collected: Richardson, Minnedosa; Viterra, Brandon; Richardson, Brandon; and Viterra, Souris. - 131.
+The qualitative evidence demonstrating that these three Elevators are not important, along with both experts' agreement that the Commissioner has collected a rich data set, supports the robustness of the data Dr. Miller uses for his model.
 Ms. Sanderson, P&H's own expert, refused to agree with the proposition put to her by